patrickf2000/quik/Readme.md

 Currently, the compiler is capable of generating 32-bit and 64-bit Intel Assembly code.
 By default, it will generate 64-bit.

+### The Language
+I currently don't have a document or anything with the language specs.
+Ok, I actually do, but its for the original versions of Quik.
+The specs folder contains examples of pretty much everything supported by the implementations.

+For some example programs and what the Assembly code looks like, see the examples folder.

 ### Building
 To build, you simply need CMake, a C++ compiler, and Python 3 (for testing).
 Quik does not use any libraries other than the standard C++ library.
 A compiler supporting at least the C++11 standard is necessary.